Watch the 2012 ozone hole form and then disappear:

-Most ozone lies in the lower stratosphere between 15 and 30 km in altitude.
+Ozone is generated in the stratosphere by the interaction of solar ultraviolet (UV) radiation with molecular oxygen.
+Most ozone lies in the lower stratosphere between 15 and 30km in altitude.
 Here it absorbs harmful (UVB) radiation from the sun.

 Stratospheric ozone is being depleted by some of the human-made gases that have been released into the atmosphere, including those known as chlorofluorocarbons (CFCs).
 They can eventually migrate upward into the stratosphere.